-The following items relating to the completion of our audit procedures remain outstanding at the date of this report:
+Our audit work in respect of the Pension Fund financial statements and our opinion is substantially completed.
+The following items relating to the completion of our audit procedures were outstanding at the date of this report.

-- Completion of subsequent events procedures up to the date of our audit report; - ▶ Receipt and check of a signed accounts and a signed letter of management representation.
+► Conclusion procedures including; final review of Annual Report and Accounts; update of our subsequent events procedures to the date of our opinion; and receipt of a signed accounts and letter of representation.